 2. The school district will post its wellness policy on its website, to the extent it maintains a website.

-[Note: Per Minn.
-Stat. § 121A.215, when available, a school district must post its current local school wellness policy on its website.]
+[Note: Per Minnesota Statutes section 121A.215, when available, a school district must post its current local school wellness policy on its website.]

 B. Annual Reporting